Rogue Metal Detectorists Stole $3.6 Million Treasure

-It is alleged that the original find “consisted of a gold ring, bracelet, and silver ingot from the 9th century, a crystal ball pendant from the 5th century” reports the Daily Telegraph .
+The original find “consisted of a gold ring, bracelet, and silver ingot from the 9th century, a crystal ball pendant from the 5th century,” reports the Daily Telegraph .
 The court was also told that many of the coins found in the field came from the reign of Alfred the Great .
 While others came from the time of King Ceolwulf , ruled the Kingdom of Wessex.

 - Illegal Metal Detectorists Cause Irreparable Damage to 1900-Year-Old Hadrian’s Wall

 - Norse-Era Jewelry: Revealing an Intricate Cultural History of the Vikings